Gregory L. Fricchione, MD

 After receiving his undergraduate degree from Harvard University, Dr. Denninger completed his MD/PhD—with dissertation work on the biochemistry of the nitric oxide receptor—at the University of Michigan in Ann Arbor.
 He completed his internship and residency in the MGH/McLean Adult Psychiatry Residency Training Program and served as chief resident in psychopharmacology at MGH.
 He has received a Master of Medical Sciences from the Harvard-MIT Division of Health Sciences and Technology as part of the Clinical Investigator Training Program.

 Dr. Denninger has received many awards for his teaching, including the Harvard Medical School Students Award for Teaching and the Isenberg Teaching Award.

 Dr. Denninger’s work overseeing the Benson-Henry Institute’s research program explores the relationship between stress reduction, resiliency enhancement and health in both clinical and basic domains.
 His research focuses on answering two questions about mind-body medicine interventions: (1) Assessing how well these interventions can help to promote wellness in a broad range of people and (2) determining how these interventions work, by exploring details of mechanism from genes, to biochemistry, to physiology, to brain activity.

 - Medical Director, Benson-Henry Institute for Mind Body Medicine, Massachusetts General Hospital

 - Education Director, Osher Center for Integrative Medicine, Brigham and Women’s Hospital

-- Interim Director of the Office for Well-Being, Center for Faculty Development, Massachusetts General Hospital
+- Director, Office for Well-Being, Center for Faculty Development, Massachusetts General Hospital

 - Assistant Professor of Medicine, Harvard Medical School